 The traineeship provides two core courses, a variety of quantitative electives, an applied internship with a non-academic organization, and extensive professional development training in computation, communication, and cultural awareness and inclusion.
-Trainees will also share physical space for cohort-building and an annual retreat.
+Trainees will also share physical space for cohort-building and an annual retreat, orientation and community activities.

 Quantitative and Evolutionary STEM Training (QuEST) Program for Doctoral Students is a training program that integrates with existing Ph.D. programs across the UVM campus in biology, plant biology, plant and soil sciences, mathematics, computer science, engineering, natural resources, and cellular, molecular and biomedical sciences.

 QuEST is a five-year Ph.D. degree program that builds upon the existing strengths of more than eight academic units on the University of Vermont campus.

 - QuEST Data Lab course, taken twice, as an early and senior graduate student

 - An applied internship with a non-academic institution and Special Interest Group Network

 - The QuEST Seminar each Fall - combines inviting speakers with professional development programs relating to computation, communication, and interdisciplinary teamwork as well as cultural inclusion and diversity training.